wavefrontHQ/docs/pages/doc/ui_examine_data.md

 Many Wavefront users work in environments with many dashboards.

 **To find a dashboard**, you have these options:
-* From the task bar, select **Dashboards > All Dashboards** and narrow down your search using the fields on the left.
+* From the taskbar, select **Dashboards > All Dashboards** and narrow down your search using the fields on the left.
 * Select **Dashboards > All Dashboards** and start typing the dashboard name in the Search field.
 * From within a dashboard, use the **Search Dashboards** field in the upper right to find other dashboards.
 The search string matches dashboard name or URL.